achille-martin/pyqt-crom/README.md

 Python wheels are the new standard of pre-built binary package format for Python modules and libraries.
 This means that Python modules are ready to be installed by unpacking, without having to build anything.

-The advantage of python wheels is that they enable faster instllation of a package, compared to a package that needs to get built.
+The advantage of python wheels is that they enable faster installation of a package, compared to a package that needs to get built.

 The limitation of python wheels is that they are platform and version dependent, so they are tied to a specific version of Python on a specific platform.
 Sometimes finding the right wheel can be challenging.
+The right platform for a wheel is the platform on which the wheel is unpacked.
+That means, if you build apps from Linux OS (Source OS) for Android OS (Target OS), get the wheels for Linux.
+Once unpacked, the wheels content is retrieved by utilities from `pyqtdeploy` and frozen into the "built" app.

 :bulb: _[Python Wheels website](https://pythonwheels.com/) offers an overview of all Python modules with wheels available._